 As the names might imply, lossy does involve some loss of quality, lossless doesn’t.

-Though lossless might sound like the best option, we wouldn’t recommend it, as it doesn’t really result in any significant reduction in file size (lossless just removes unnecessary metadata from the file but doesn’t alter the image).
+Though lossless might sound like the best option, I wouldn’t recommend it, as it doesn’t really result in any significant reduction in file size (lossless just removes unnecessary metadata from the file but doesn’t alter the image).

 For most websites, the huge benefit of speeding up your site is going to far outweigh an imperceptible loss of image quality.

 How do I use WebP images with WordPress?